What is the definition of high blood pressure?

 Olive oil is an example of a healthy fat.
 It contains polyphenols, which are inflammation-fighting compounds that can help reduce blood pressure.

-Olive oil can help you meet your two to three daily servings of fat as part of the DASH diet (see below for more about this diet).
+Olive oil can help you meet your two to three daily servings of fat as part of the DASH diet.
 It’s also a great alternative to canola oil, butter, or commercial salad dressing.

 Pomegranates are a healthy fruit that you can enjoy raw or as a juice.
-One study concluded that drinking a cup of pomegranate juice once a day for four weeks helps lower blood pressure over the short term.
+One study from Pharmacological Research concluded that drinking a cup of pomegranate juice once a day for four weeks helps lower blood pressure over the short term.